 We studied data collected since 1975 to determine whether the long-term trends of annual summer low flow levels are declining or increasing in unregulated rivers.
 Unregulated rivers are those without major dams or man-made reservoirs and are most sensitive to climate and land-use changes.

-10 of the 17 rivers we studied showed strongly significant decreasing summer flow trends since 1975.
-Five of the remaining seven rivers showed weaker increasing or decreasing in flow over the 35 year study period. (see chart below - click for larger view).
+Since 1975, 10 of the 17 rivers we studied showed strongly significant decreasing summer flow trends.
+Five of the remaining seven rivers showed weaker increasing or decreasing in flow over the 35 year study period (see chart below).

 Why is it important?

-As demand for water continues to increase for uses such as drinking water and irrigation, and if summer flows continue to decline, there is potential for conflict between human and ecosystem needs.
+If summer flows continue to decline as demand for water continues to increase for uses such as drinking water and irrigation, there is potential for conflict between human and ecosystem needs.
 Low water flow is already a priority issue for salmon in 14 of the 19 Puget Sound Water Resource Inventory Areas.

 Changes in stream flow are associated with shifts in salmon habitat, water temperature, nutrient availability, and sediment levels.
 These changes can impact both human uses and the life cycles of salmon and other aquatic life.